 Jesus’ entire ministry is built around specific instructions much like a parent gives a child.
 Jesus famously said, “Whoever does the will of my Father is my brother and sister” (Matthew 12:50, see also Matthew 7:21, 19:21, Luke 10:28).
 Notice the words “does the will” or “do this” is an action to do something, and this something to do must be rooted in faith in Jesus’s instructions.
 Jesus is even more obvious when he says “everyone who hears my words and does them is like a man building a house upon a rock. . . but he who hears and does not do them is like a man who built a house with no foundation” (Luke 6:47-49).
 The man who does Jesus words represents the wise man of faith & works, while the man who does not do them represents the fool that sits on the faith alone theory.
 In another example, a man comes up to Jesus and asks, “What good deed must I do to have eternal life?”
 Did Jesus respond by saying, “You have it wrong my friend, you don’t need to do anything to have eternal life – just have faith alone.”
 No, Jesus didn’t say this.
 When asked point blank what one must do to have eternal life Jesus said, “If you would enter life, keep the commandments” (Matthew 19:16-17).
 By saying “keep the commandments,” and later telling the man to “sell everything to the poor and follow me” Jesus is saying you have to do something – and that something is an act of doing the commandments – and following my instructions (see also John 14:15).

 There is numerous other Scripture passage that talk about faith associated with doing something.
 Paul talks about”remembering before our God your work of faith” and “that our God may make you worthy of his call, and may fulfill every good resolve and effort of faith“(see 1Thessalonians 1:3, 2Thessalonians 1:11).
 The words “work” and “effort” next to the word “faith” imply faith is rooted in doing something – performing an action.
-Yet, in the faith alone theory, there is no work involved.
+Also, notice that the first time Paul writes the word “faith” in Romans he associates faith with the word “obedience” (see Romans 1:5 and Romans 16:26, cf: 1 John 5: 1-3).
+And the word “obedience” connected to faith implies that faith requires an act or work.
+Also, in Romans 13: 8-10 Paul associates loving one another with an action – to do the 10 commandments.
+Yet, in the faith alone theory, there is no action involved.
 Rather, it’s just an obscure state of mind that has nothing to do with doing anything.
 What does this even mean?
 You don’t just faith – the whole point of faith is rooted in doing something.
 By all these passages, we see how faith and works are intrinsically connected.
 Thus, faith and works are a package deal and when one tries to separate this package one will notice a problem.

 One such problem occurs in that the faith alone logic implies that Jesus is contradicting himself as he gives us specific instructions – but really these instructions are not important because all we need to do is have a vague faith without any action associated with that faith.
 It would be like a child saying he has faith in his father one second, and the other second saying he does not need to do the things his father tells him.
 Now, we can see that this logic is just meaningless double talk.
 The faith alone reason is expected given humanity’s fallen nature.
 The one thought we would expect from flawed human beings is to manufacture the idea “We don’t need to do anything for salvation – all we need to do is have a vague faith with no action required.”
 Let’s be honest, defective human beings will always take the easy way out.
 But, Jesus directs people to do the exact opposite of taking the selfish easy way out of doing nothing (see Luke 9:23).